 athletic excellence, and to do their best in all areas of their lives.
 I attribute a lot of my coaching success to the

 mental training strategies that I have incorporated into my coaching.
-I am excited to start working with
+I am excited to be working with

 younger athletes and to teach the same mental and physical strategies, techniques, and skills that allowed my